Tengai Makyō: Ziria

-Tengai Makyou: Ziria (天外魔境 ZIRIA, Tengai Makyō Jiraia), also known as Far East of Eden: Ziria, is a 1989 role-playing video game, which published by Hudson Soft on PC Engine CD-ROM².
+Tengai Makyō: Ziria (天外魔境 ZIRIA), also known as Far East of Eden: Ziria, is a 1989 role-playing video game co-developed by Hudson Soft and Red Company and published by Hudson Soft for the PC Engine CD-ROM².
 It is the first game in the Tengai Makyo (Far East of Eden) series, and follows a plot based on the legend of Jiraiya.
 The game was popular in Japan because its release on the CD-ROM format, which made it a large game for its time filled with voiced cutscenes and CD audio music.

 Gameplay

 Tengai Makyou: Ziria is a 1989 role-playing game.

 Development

 Tengai Makyou: Ziria was co-developed by Hudson Soft and Red Company.

 Release

 The game was re-released for Japanese cellphones in the 2000s.

 An Xbox 360 remake Tengai Makyou: Ziria - Haruka naru Jipang (天外魔境 ZIRIA～遥かなるジパング～) was released in 2006.
 Gaijinworks was working on an English localization of the remake at some point, but had to cancel the project due to being unable to get past Microsoft's publishing minimums.

 In 2023, an English-language fan translation of the game was released.